cozyplanes/gatsby/docs/docs/gatsby-style-guide.md

 - Adding a 404 page
 - Querying data with GraphQL

-The folder name is used in the URL, so only use dashes -, numbers 0-9, and lowercase letters a-z for it.
+The folder name is used in the URL, so only use dashes `-`, numbers `0-9`, and lowercase letters `a-z` for it.

 Here are some folder name examples: